neuppl/dappl/README.md

-# dappl Artifact for OOPSLA 2024
+# dappl and pineappl Artifact for OOPSLA 2024

 ## Introduction